CPSSD/dipla/README.md

 4. Activate your virtual environment: `source venv/bin/activate`

-5. Install the project dependencies: `pip install --upgrade -r requirements.txt`
+5. Install the project dependencies: `pip3 install --upgrade -r requirements.txt`

 You can now write code for the project!